 While Tucson prides itself as a Sonoran town, El Antojo Poblano brings flavors from the Mexican state of Puebla.
 Rarer options include the spicy pollo en chiltepín and beefy suadero.
 Other popular menu items include the Cemita, Chalupas Poblanas, and Pollo en Mole.

 Beaut Burger, located in the MSA Annex, offers an outdoor dining experience with its repurposed shipping container setting.
-The minimalist design, complemented by desert-inspired aesthetics, creates a relaxed and modern atmosphere.
+The minimalist design, complemented by desert-inspired aesthetics, creates a relaxed atmosphere.
 Known for its plant-based menu, Beaut Burger shines with its namesake burgers and crisp fries with fresh herbs.

 At Coronet Cafe, the driving force remains a deep love for food and creating memorable experiences.
 Serving up meticulously sourced ingredients and a commitment to sustainability showcase the dedication of their staff, the collaborative genius of this team is evident on the plate and in the environment they create, where everyone is cared for as they savor intentional — and tasty — food and drinks.
 There are always a few vegan options on the menu, but be sure to ask for specials, and don’t think twice about trying their Shakshuka.